schmonet/picframe/TASKS.md

 4.  **Enhancements:**
     - Differentiated between landscape and portrait images.
     - For portrait images, the text position was lowered, the font size was increased by 15%, and the font weight and outline were adjusted for better readability.

-Date: 2025-10-18 18:30:00

-**Current State:**
-The user asked to commit a series of changes to the git repository.

-**Problem:**
-There were several modified and untracked files that needed to be committed.
-This included documentation updates, script changes, and new test media.

-**Solution:**
-I performed the following actions:
-1.  **`git status`**: Reviewed the state of the repository to identify all changes.
-2.  **`git add -A`**: Staged all new and modified files, including documentation, scripts, and the entire `test/images` and `test/videos` directories.
-3.  **`git commit`**: Committed the staged changes with the message "docs: update documentation and scripts".
-4.  **`git push`**: Pushed the new commit to the `origin/main` branch on GitHub.